aabbtree77/premaxwell/README.md

 PyPy: __2.22s__, 114.224 MB.

 Note: 1920x1080 resolution, intersection depth = 20, positive epsilon test.
 It is obvious that my C++ code could be made to run faster, the results merely indicate that this is not a trivial task.
-Also notice that PyPy speeds up CPython nearly 50x times in this case, so Python is not generally slow, it is that we are stuck with CPython and the C/C++ wrapping paradigm.
+PyPy speeds up CPython nearly 50x times in this case, so Python is not generally slow, it is that we are stuck with CPython and its ecosystem.

+## Conclusions

-C++11 introduced shared_ptr, auto, range-based for loop, lambda, also std::thread which I did not exploit here.
-These new features, coupled with a judiciously used STL and POD would make a solid viable C++ subset.
-However, notice that this is not enough to get a superb performance exemplified with PyPy here.
-I managed to rewrite the Python code manually in C++ and make it run slower than the jitted Python 3 code by PyPy.
-I suspect this has something to do with the way I transformed recursion into a two stage iterative process, but in general the basic viable subset of C++ stated above does not guarantee anything unless you have a lot of time to further improve it.
-The PyPy program consumes 10x more RAM, but this is hardly a problem.
+* I have managed to rewrite the Python code manually in C++, and make it run slower than the Python3 code jitted by PyPy.
+The C++ code per se does not guarantee anything unless you have a lot of time to optimize it.

+* Loops are totally not a problem for Python, but the PyPy program consumes 10x more RAM.
+Also, the JIT technology is not relevant to simulations and numerical computing, sadly.
+PyPy and Julia remain pale in comparison to CPython which has Matplotlib, Anaconda, PyTorch, Keras, SageMath...
+The latter matter more than PyPy or even Python.

-## JIT is Irrelevant
+## Dedication

-JIT and smart compilers are less important than the community with its libraries that solve real problems.
-PyPy and Julia remain pale in comparison to CPython which has attracted a lot of different people (not only compiler gurus):

-- Travis Oliphant and Numpy, Anaconda, especially the latter.

-- John D. Hunter (R.I.P.) and Matplotlib.

-- PyTorch, Keras...
-Lots of unique ML models with some industrial effort there.

-- William Stein and SageMath.
-20KLOC just the graph library alone, Khovanov homology etc.

-- ...

-I would say the lib that made all the difference was **Matplotlib**.
-It was the primary reason Torch and Lua was abandoned in favor of PyTorch around 2010.
-I have also used Scilab and saw how advanced it was with PACA Grid in France 2012, yet when I had to publish the results, Scilab was lacking and my [plots](https://hal.archives-ouvertes.fr/hal-00723427) were made in Python.
+The lib that made all the difference for Python was **Matplotlib**, R.I.P.
+John D. Hunter (1968 - 2012).
+Matplotlib was the primary reason Torch and Lua were abandoned in favor of PyTorch around 2010.
+I had used Scilab and saw how advanced it was with PACA Grid in France 2012, yet when I had to publish my results, Scilab was lacking and [the plots](https://hal.archives-ouvertes.fr/hal-00723427) were made in Python with Matplotlib.

-I am pretty sure there will be a lot of code acrobatics to be found in Julia/C++/Rust eco systems, peta scale simulations what not, but to displace CPython one needs parity with Anaconda, Matplotlib, and PyTorch, at least.
-If you are not displacing CPython, you are only promoting n+1.

-A quality package management that handles FFI to C/C++ with all the dependencies makes a huge difference.
-Notice that "pip3" is not "conda", it won't install correctly CUDA, Matplotlib with its GUI backends, and PyPy.
-I am able to run some modern convnets on my old GTX760 ("error: compute capability 3.0 not supported anymore") [without much hassle](https://github.com/aabbtree77/MNIST-0.17) only due to Anaconda.

 ## References